jquesnelle/yarn/README.md

 }
 ```

+## Errata
+A list of mistakes caught by our readers are listed here (thank you!): [Errata.md](Errata.md)
+v2 of the paper will be published on arxiv with all the corrections.

 ## Models

 We publish 7B and 13B variants of [LLaMA 2](https://about.fb.com/news/2023/07/llama-2/) fine-tuned with YaRN at 64K and 128K context window length.